 What is our intent behind the Elmhurst Curriculum?

 Elmhurst is a fully inclusive school and we are ambitious for all of our children.
 We are building a coherent curriculum that will inspire, engage and enable our children to play a valuable part in the future of our society.

-Visits and trips enrich learning linked to the programmes of study, year 4 children all receive music lessons and each year group is responsible for leading a performance at some point throughout the school year.
+Visits and trips enrich learning linked to the programmes of study, year 4 children all receive music lessons from a peripatetic teacher and each year group is responsible for leading a performance at some point throughout the school year.